VictorKoffed/Projekt-Android/README.md

 ##  Known issue (Bugfix)
 ---

-1. Archive old beans when reaching zero and brews to remove them from home?
-2. The auto connect BLE dont work.
+1. The auto connect BLE dont work.
-3. Flow in detailbrew dont cap flow to 20g/s
+2. Flow in detailbrew dont cap flow to 20g/s
-4. Tare and auto tare in livebrew must tare 2 times to zero
+3. Tare and auto tare in livebrew must tare 2 times to zero
-5. Clean up warnings and refactor ∞
+4. Clean up warnings and refactor ∞

 ---